getodk/docs/aggregate-upgrade.rst

    You may wish to specify a new folder for the downloads of your forms so that you can easily locate and edit them.

 5. Manually upload the form definitions to Aggregate 1.x, editing and fixing the form definitions as needed.
-First sign in to your Aggregate server.
+First sign into your Aggregate server.
 Go to the :guilabel:`Forms List` sub-tab under :guilabel:`Form Management` tab.
 Click the :guilabel:`Add New Form` button.
 Select the form to upload, and click on :guilabel:`Upload Form`.
 Repeat with the remaining forms.

 .. warning::

    Following issues may arise in form upload process:

    - Your form definition may be using *xmlns="myformid"* to define the Identifier (Aggregate 0.9.x) now referred to as the Form Id (Aggregate 1.x) of the form.
 In Aggregate 1.x, we enforce that all xmlns assignments conform to URL syntax.
 This is a w3c standard and a requirement of some Xml parsers and editing systems.
 Since most users have just a simple short alphanumeric id for their forms, the fix is to change from using xmlns to using id to define your "form id".
 E.g., use *id="myformid"* instead.
 This variant allows "myformid" to be any alphanumeric string with additional non-space characters (e.g., dashes and underscores).
    - Aggregate 1.0.1 warns you if you have fields in the form that do not have defined data types.
 I.e., they lack any <bind> expressions or their <bind> expression does not specify a type="datatype" expression, with datatype being one of the known data types.
-This is a concern because Aggregate can filter results based upon the values of individual columns.
+This is a concern because Aggregate can filter results based on the values of individual columns.
 The ranking order for the string "111" would place it before (less than) "13", but that would be incorrect if this field were actually an integer value.
 The warnings are to catch omissions like this so that filters can work properly and so that data can be properly published to Fusion Tables.

 6. Configure the Aggregate 1.x instance to accept submissions from ODK Collect.
 If you are running ODK Collect 1.1.5, you will need to configure Aggregate 1.x to grant the anonymousUser the Data Collector privilege.
 This allows unauthenticated users to submit data to Aggregate 1.x.
 If you are running ODK Collect 1.1.7 or higher, you can choose to define one or more local usernames and passwords, and configure ODK Collect 1.1.7 to identify itself with one of those usernames and passwords when accessing the server.
 Steps to do either of this are as follows: